-A year after immigrating to Israel, David Green moved to Sejera, in the Galilee.
-“Here in Sejera I found the environment of the homeland that I had missed so much,” he said (Memories, vol. 1, p.
-35).
+A year after immigrating to Eretz Israel, David Ben-Gurion (then David Green) moved to Sejera in the Galilee.
+“Here in Sejera, I found the homeland environment I had missed so much.” he said.
+(Memories vol.5 p.35)

 1907